Holland Torpedo Boat Company: Post-Holland submarines

 Following the K-class submarines was the one M-class submarine built in 1914–1915.
-Following the M Class submarine were three AA-1-class submarines built between 1916 and 1922.
-The AA-1-class submarines was followed by seven N-class submarines built between 1915 and 1917.
-Following the N-class submarines was 16O-class submarines built between 1916 and 1918.
+Following the M-Class submarine were three AA-1-class submarines built between 1916 and 1922.
+The AA-1-class submarines were followed by seven N-class submarines built between 1915 and 1917.
+Following the N-class submarines were 16 O-class submarines built between 1916 and 1918.
 Following the O-class submarines were 27 R-class submarines built between 1917 and 1919.
 R-class submarines were also sold to the Peruvian Navy and Royal Navy.
-Following the R-class submarines was 51 S-class submarines built between 1918 and 1925.
+Following the R-class submarines were 51 S-class submarines built between 1918 and 1925.

-Following the S-class submarines was nine V-boat -class submarines built between 1921 and 1934.
+Following the S-class submarines were nine V-boat–class submarines built between 1921 and 1934.
 V-1 through V-3 were known as Barracuda and V-5 and V-6 were known as Narwhal.

 The Russian submarine AG-22 was an AG-class Holland-class submarine, designed by the Holland Torpedo Boat Company and built for the Imperial Russian Navy during World War I.